vmaldosan/mean-quickstart/README.md

 # mean-quickstart
-Skeleton for an app using MongoDB, ExpressJS, Angular 2, NodeJS, Babel and ES6.
+Skeleton for an app using MongoDB, ExpressJS, Angular 2, NodeJS, Babel and ES.
+6

+Work in progress!
+Current version: 0.0.1

 Got inspiration from many other repos and tutorials, especially:
 * https://github.com/shuhei/babel-angular2-app